How to See the Sunrise at Borobudur from Yogyakarta

 Sunrise at Borobudur

-About 5am, the first hues of deep pink appeared in the sky and I knew I was in for something special.
-The sun’s early glow illuminated the outline of the nearby volcano, Mount Merapi, peeking through the symmetrical stupa as I began to get my first look at the structures surrounding me.
+The sun’s early glow illuminates the outline of the nearby volcano, Mount Merapi, peeking through the symmetrical stupa as I begin to get my first look at the structures surrounding me.

-The next half hour was magic.
+The next half hour is pure magic.

 The Elusive Yellow Sarong

-Had I known this when I turned in my sarong earlier I might have made a different decision.
-I’m not telling you what to do but just know that if you visit Borobudur for the sunrise tour and you like your yellow sarong, you will not be able to keep (or purchase) your yellow sarong.
+I’m not telling you what to do but just know that if you visit Borobudur for the sunrise tour and you like your yellow sarong, you will not be able to keep (or purchase) one.
 Do with that information what you will.

 This is my public service announcement for today.